Lee Gi-kwang: 2009–2016: Debut with Beast and solo activities

 In 2013, Gi-kwang had a role as a terminally ill patient with leukemia on KBS Drama Special My Friend is Still Alive.
 In 2014, he starred in the mobile drama 20's (Twenty Years Old).

 In 2015, Gi-kwang was cast in SBS's drama Mrs. Cop as the youngest detective on the team.
 He next starred as the younger version of Kang Ji-hwan's character in the 2016 MBC drama Monster, and the web drama Momin's Room.

 2017–present: Return to solo music career

 In September 2017, Gi-kwang returned as a soloist with his first mini album One.
 The lead single was a future R&B single titled "What You Like".
 Gi-kwang reportedly participated in 6 out of 8 tracks on the album.
 He held his first solo concert Lee Gikwang Mini Live 2018 One in January 2018.

 Also in 2017, Gi-kwang was cast in tvN's science fiction drama Circle.
 In 2018, Gi-kwang was cast in KBS' horror romance drama Lovely Horribly.

 On April 18, 2019, Gi-kwang began his mandatory military service as a conscripted police officer.
 He was discharged on November 18, 2020.

+In 2022, Lee became a DJ on Gikwang's Song Plaza, which began in March and will end his duties as a DJ on April 16, 2023.